“I need to get my shit together so that I can start saving some money.”

 I was a greedy teenager who wanted to have money to do what I wanted to.
 I started reading personal finance books and blogs in hopes of finding a way to get rich (spoiler alert: I never really found that).

 I mostly read get rich stuff filled with useless motivational quotes.
 I’m assuming that’s where everyone starts.
 I want you to stop that right now.
-No more empty inspirational quotes.
+No more empty inspirational quotes or get rich quick schemes where you have to sell oils to friends and family.
 It’s time to do something practical.
 I consumed plenty of incorrect information.
 You’re lucky because you don’t have to do that.
 You can start off with tested information.

 Step #1: Figure out where you stand.